Buck Memorial Library: Architecture and history

-The library association in Bucksport was founded in 1806, and operated for many years as a private subscription service, operated first out of private homes and later out of a small leased space just off Maine Street.
+The library association in Bucksport was founded in 1806, and operated for many years as a private subscription service, operated first out of private homes and later out of a small leased space just off Main Street.
 The need for larger and more permanent quarters in the 1880s prompted the drive that resulted in the construction of the present facilities.
 Richard Pike Buck, the grandson of Bucksport founder Jonathan Buck, promised funding for construction of a building and an endowment, but died before the gift was made.
 His wife and daughter saw through the donation.

 The building is a 1-1/2 story structure, fashioned out of rough-cut ashlar Blue Hill granite with dressed granite trim, and covered with a gabled slate roof.
 The building has an L-shaped plan, with a forward projecting gable end at the left, and the entrance located under a porch in the crook of the L. The interior, which has retained all of its original finishes and woodwork, and is laid out with the librarian's desk and office in the center, a reading room to the right, and the stack area to the left.
 The building is one of four small-town Maine libraries designed by Boston architect George A. Clough, who summered in his native Blue Hill.